-Find out more about the legal requirements which apply to fundraising from the Code of Fundraising Practice and supporting guidance.
+Find out more about the legal requirements which apply to fundraising from the Code of Fundraising Practice.
 You may also find some information about legal rules from Annex 1 and the organisations listed at Annex 2.

 8. Follow the recognised standards for fundraising